pocketpy/pocketpy/docs/C-API/stack.md

 + `bool pkpy_getglobal(pkpy_vm*, pkpy_CName name)`

-    Push a global variable onto the stack.
+    Push a global/builtin variable onto the stack.
+Return false if the variable is not found.

     ```
     [] -> [value]